 Rapid Response Rural Data Analysis and Issue Specific Rural Research Studies

-This funding opportunity provides financial support for organizations to conduct urgent research and data analysis on healthcare challenges in rural communities across the United States.
+This funding opportunity provides financial support for a single organization to conduct timely research and data analysis that addresses critical health issues affecting rural communities across the United States.

 Award Range